-People with celiac disease and gluten sensitivities cannot eat gluten, a protein found in wheat, barley, rye and sometimes oats.
-Gluten destroys the lining of the small intestine in people with celiac disease, causing nutritional deficiencies and a slew of disorders.
+People with celiac disease and gluten sensitivities cannot eat gluten, a protein found in wheat, barley, rye, and sometimes oats.
+Gluten destroys the lining of the small intestine in people with celiac disease, causing nutritional deficiencies and a slew of symptoms that lead to other disorders.
 It also creates inflammation and leaky gut in the 18 million people suffering from non-celiac gluten sensitivity.

-While gluten is clearly found in many cereals you love like Frosted Mini Wheat (duh, wheat is in the title), it’s not so clear if it’s found in products that do not include wheat, barley or rye.
+While gluten is clearly found in many brands of cereals you love, like Frosted Mini Wheat (duh, wheat is in the title), it’s not so clear if it’s found in products that do not include wheat, barley, or rye.

-I decided to investigate all the questionable cereals to see if they are gluten free or full of gluten.
+I decided to investigate all the questionable cereals to see if they were gluten-free or full of gluten.
 My results are detailed below.

-- Packaging: I first looked at the product packaging.
-Does it have any “gluten-free” claims on the packaging?
+(1) I looked for gluten-free labeling on the packaging: Does it bear any “gluten-free” claims directly on the packaging itself?

-- Ingredient List: Next, I looked at the ingredient list.
-Does the ingredient list contain wheat, barley, rye, oats or derivatives of these ingredients such as malt (barley).
+(2) I inspected the ingredient list: Does the ingredient list contain any red flag ingredients, such as wheat, barley, rye, oats, or derivatives of these ingredients, such as malt (barley)?

 What’s a Nima Sensor?

 If the device displays a smiley face, it means the portion tested does not contain gluten.
-If you see a wheat symbol and “Gluten Found” message, it means it contains gluten.
-You can learn more about the Nima Sensor in my article, What You Need to Know About Nima Sensor Before You Buy.
+If you see a wheat symbol and a “Gluten Found” message, it means it contains gluten.
+You can learn more about the pros and cons of using a Nima Sensor in my article, What You Need to Know About Nima Sensor Before You Buy.

-For example, Cocoa Puffs does not appear to contain any gluten ingredients, however, the bottom of the ingredient list says, “May Contain Wheat Ingredients.”
-Therefore, I would not eat nor test this cereal.
+I only used my Nima Sensor to test cereals that appeared to be gluten-free, e.g., they did not contain any gluten or disclaimers that hinted that they might contain gluten.
+For example, Cocoa Puffs does not appear to have any gluten ingredients; however, the bottom of the ingredient label says, “May Contain Wheat Ingredients.”
+Therefore, I would not eat or test this cereal.

-You can click on any of the links below to automatically redirect to the cereal in question, or simply scroll down to see how each cereal performed:
+You can click on any of the links below to automatically redirect to the cereal in question or scroll down to see how each cereal performed.

 - Cereals to Avoid